A. General Settings

 1. Click on the + symbol before each element type, to open up the element's default setting options.

 This way you can quickly toggle between element settings when you need to.
-The Editor cleverly brings them up when you're working with a particular element, so that they are at arm's length if you ever need to tweak your design to perfection!
+The Editor cleverly brings them up when you're working with a particular element, so that they are readily available to you if you ever need to tweak your design to perfection!